AmbrizAlberto/OpenCV-Course/README.md

 # OpenCV-Course
-Edit &amp; Add Filters to Images and Videos with Python
+Edit &amp; Add Filters to Images or Videos with Python